Ignite Amplify

 Head of Finance

-Leslye, a dynamic Brazilian-American who grew up in the culturally rich city of Miami, serves as the Head of Finance at IAJE.
-Her work at IAJE places her firmly at the crucial intersections of health access, immigrant rights, language justice, and equity.
-Leslye has experienced advocating for the development and maintenance of the highest standards in language interpretation within her work in the state of Mississippi.
+Leslye, a dynamic individual who grew up in the culturally rich city of Miami, serves as the Head of Finance at IAJE.
+Her work at IAJE places her firmly at the crucial intersections of health access, immigrant rights, and language sovereignty.
 She is trilingual, and ensures that community members whose first language is not English receive the essential information they need to make informed decisions for themselves and their families.
-Her unwavering passion for her work plays a vital role in ensuring that IAJE is fully able to continue its steadfast commitment to equity and justice for all.
+Her unwavering passion for her work plays a vital role in ensuring that IAJE is fully able to continue its steadfast commitment to creating sustainable futures for all.

 -